microsoft/AzureTRE/docs/tre-admins/setup-instructions/workflows.md

 !!! tip
     In some of the steps below, you are asked to configure repository secrets.
 Follow the [GitHub guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on creating repository secrets if you are unfamiliar with this step.

-1. Create a Service Principal for the subscription so that the workflow can provision Azure resources.
+1. Create a service principal for the subscription so that the workflow can provision Azure resources.
 1. Decide on a TRE ID and Azure Resource Location
 1. Create app registrations for API authentication
 1. Create app registrations and a user for the E2E tests